A couple weeks ago I turned 30. Leading up to my birthday I wrote a post on what I learned in my 20s.

 But interestingly, I got a number of emails like the following:

 “What I know now vs 10-13 years ago is simply this… bars, woman, beaches, drink after drink, clubs, bottle service, trips to different cities because I had no responsibility other than work, etc… I would trade every memory of that life for a good woman that was actually in love with me… and maybe a family.
-I would add, don’t forgot to actually grow up and start a family and take on responsibilities other than success at work.
+I would add, don’t forget to actually grow up and start a family and take on responsibilities other than success at work.
 I am still having a little bit of fun… but sometimes when I go out, I feel like the guy that kept coming back to high school after he graduated (think Matthew McConaughey’s character in Dazed and Confused).
 I see people in love and on dates everywhere.
 “Everyone” my age is in their first or second marriage by now!
 Being perpetually single sounds amazing to all of my married friends but it is not the way one should choose to live their life.”
 (Anonymous, 43)

 “I would have told myself to stop constantly searching for the next best thing and I would have appreciated the relationships that I had with some of the good, genuine guys that truly cared for me.
 Now I’m always alone and it feels too late.”
 (Fara, 38)